UEFA CHAMPIONS LEAGUE

 Mauricio Pochettino went for boldness and passion in the second half, coupled with more than a little skill.
 Fernando Llorente came on for Wanyama at the break, with Eriksen falling back beside Sissoko.
 Llorente had one of his best games for Tottenham, winning loads of headers and playing on his team-mates with deft touches.
 In the early second half exchanges Spurs had plenty of possession but little in the way of end product.
 That would soon follow!

 After 52 minutes, Sissoko brought the ball forward with typical power, and Danny Rose continued the move with a ball to Son.
-Son’s advance was stopped by Eriksen picked up the ball and crossed to the back of the area on the right where Dele Alli hit glorious half volley which was very well saved by Onana at his left post.
+Son’s advance was stopped but Eriksen picked up the ball and crossed to the back of the area on the right where Dele Alli hit a glorious half volley which was very well saved by Onana at his left post.
 Spurs had a goal back in the 55th minute following a good long ball by Rose picked up by Dele before a clever exchange in the middle before Lucas advanced on his own and beat the keeper low to his left.
 Lucas had a second goal minutes later.
 Trippier crossed hard and low, Llorente had a close range shot somehow saved by the keeper, wo just couldn’t quite hold the ball which eventually ran to Lucas who made room for himself inside the area to score and make it 2-2 on the night, and 2-3 on aggregate.
 This was “game on”!

 There was exciting play and there were opportunities at either end in the remainder of this classic game.
 Llorente chased and won a ball but hit his shot over.
 Ajax had a corner at the other end and after De Ligt was blocked Daley Blind hit a shot over from outside the box.
 Llorente headed over a corner won through his efforts and those of Lucas Moura.
-Lloris batted away a cross after 70 minutes, then saved de Ligt’s shot from the right of the area.
+Lloris batted away a cross after 70 minutes, then saved De Ligt’s shot from the right of the area.
 Llorente was continuing to show great touch at the other end, mastering Blind, teeing up Dele, who won a corner.
 Van de Beek had a shot blocked before Ziyech hit a shot which beat Hugo, but not his left post.

 Pochettino made two last quick rolls of the dice.
 Lamela came on for Kieran Trippier, with Sissoko looking after the right side of defence, and Ben Davies replaced Danny Rose.
 Spurs were going all out for that crucial third goal, whilst Ajax were now trying to “manage” the game, whilst their fans bayed for every decision to be made in their favour.
 Spurs won a corner after a shot by Son, from which Vertonghen had a header hit the bar and his follow-up cleared off the line.
 Soon after that Son had a shot somehow miss the goal, as he fired from the left.
 It must have missed by a whisker.

 Five minutes of added time were indicated.
 Lloris had to bat away another Ajax cross, and Onana tried to run down too much time getting booked for his trouble.
 The Ajax goalkeeper had made a rod for his own back as further time was added during which Lucas Moura scored his dramatic winner.
 This came after a long ball by Sissoko, which was fielded by Llorente, putting a foot up, touching it to Dele, who cleverly flicked the ball forward to Lucas Moura.
-Lucas moved forward then picked his spot, placing his shot well to the ,left of the beaten keeper.
+Lucas moved forward then picked his spot, placing his shot well to the left of the beaten keeper.
 Lucas made one piece of history recently when he scored the first hat-trick in our new stadium against Huddersfield.
 Now he has a place in our Champions League history with this fantastic semi-final hat-trick and such a momentous winner.

 Words aren’t enough really to convey the joy of the occasion.
 Those post-match celebrations came in three phases.
 Firstly the team and the coaches celebrated with the fans.
 I’ve since seen on TV that Pochettino shed plenty of tears of joy and true emotion.
 The second phase of the celebrations came when Pochettino initially approached the fans alone, before calling upon the rest of his coaching team to join him.
 Finally, the whole squad, staff and yes, even Chairman Daniel Levy were on the pitch in the corner beneath the travelling fans.
 Why, I think the squad even joined in with the “Tottenham playing on a Wednesday night, you play Thursdays because…..”
 Well, you know the rest, but it was sung for the rest of the evening before we left the stadium, on the metro and in the City Centre well into the night.